Numerix-DSP/siglib/SpeechFiles/readme.txt

-SigLib and Digital Filter Plus are trademarks of Sigma Numerix Ltd. all other trademarks acknowledged.
+SigLib and Digital Filter Plus are trademarks of Alpha Numerix all other trademarks acknowledged.